stytchauth/samlshield/README.md

 }
 ```

-## Hosted Version
+## Managed Version

-For those who prefer not to manage dependencies and updates, [**samlshield.com**](https://samlshield.com?utm=github) offers a hosted version of this validation service.
-The hosted version provides the same security-first SAML validation without requiring you to maintain or update the library yourself.
+For those who prefer not to manage dependencies and updates, [**samlshield.com**](https://samlshield.com?utm=github) offers a managed version of this validation service.
+The managed version provides the same security-first SAML validation without requiring you to maintain or update the library yourself.
 Check out the [Getting Start here](https://samlshield.com/docs/about-saml-shield?utm=github).

 ## API Reference